sevidmusic/Roady/README.md

 The features of a website are implemented by individual Modules.
-For example, say my band used Roady to build our website, and we needed a music player.
-That music player would be implemented by a Module.
+For example, say my band used Roady to build our website, and we needed a music player, that music player would be implemented by a Module.
 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.

 Multiple websites can run on a single installation of Roady, each making use of one or more installed Roady Modules.

-Modules may define output in the form of `html` or `php` files to be served in response to various requests to a website's Domain.
+Modules may define `output` in the form of `html` or `php` files to be served in response to various requests to a website's Domain.

 Modules may define `css` stylesheets and `javascript` files to define